Kansas Pacific Railway

 The Kansas Pacific Railway (KP) was a historic railroad company that operated in the western United States in the late 19th century.
 It was a federally chartered railroad, backed with government land grants.
-At a time when the first transcontinental railroad was being constructed by the Central Pacific and the Union Pacific, it tried and failed to join the transcontinental ranks.
-It was originally the "Union Pacific, Eastern Division", although it was completely independent.
-The Pennsylvania Railroad, working with Missouri financiers, designed it as a feeder line to the transcontinental system.
-The owners lobbied heavily in Washington for money to build a railroad from Kansas City to Colorado, and then to California.
-It failed to get funding to go west of Colorado.
+The railroad was originally titled the "Union Pacific, Eastern Division", although it was completely independent of the Union Pacific Railroad.
+At a time when the first transcontinental railroad was being constructed by the Central Pacific and Union Pacific Railroads, it tried and failed to join the transcontinental ranks.
+The owners lobbied heavily in Washington, D.C. for public funding, but failed to fund continued construction west of Colorado.

+Instead, the Pennsylvania Railroad, working with Missouri financiers, designed the KP as a feeder line to the transcontinental system.
 It operated many of the first long-distance lines in the state of Kansas in the 1870s, extending the national railway network westward across that state and into Colorado.
 Its main line furnished a principal transportation route that opened up settlement of the central Great Plains, and its link from Kansas City to Denver provided the last link in the coast-to-coast railway network in 1870.

 The railroad was consolidated with the Union Pacific in 1880, and its mainline continues to be an integral part of the Union Pacific network today.